project-zot/project-zot.github.io/docs/articles/scaleout.md

 ### HAProxy configuration

-The HAProxy load balancer uses a simple round-robin balancing scheme and delivers a cookie to the requestor to maintain a sticky session connection to the assigned replica.
+The HAProxy load balancer uses a simple round-robin balancing scheme.
+If zli and the zot UI are used to interact with zot, the proxy is also required to deliver a cookie to the requestor to maintain a sticky session connection to the assigned instance.

+> :point_right: For zot releases v2.1.9 and newer, zot can be optionally configured to save session information to an external Redis-compatible storage which can be shared by all zot replicas.
+If this configuration is enabled, the proxy need not configure a sticky cookie and the proxy can be optionally removed from the deployment.
+Note that this configuration is suitable for use when all the zot replicas share a common data storage such as S3 and a common remote metadata store such as DynamoDB or Redis.

 <details>
-  <summary markdown="span">Click here to view a sample HAProxy configuration.</summary>
+  <summary markdown="span">Click here to view a sample HAProxy configuration with sticky session cookie</summary>

 ```yaml